Fire Dampers and Smoke Dampers

 When a rise in temperature occurs, the fire damper closes, usually activated by a thermal element that melts at temperatures higher than ambient, but low enough to indicate the presence of a fire, allowing the damper blades to close.
 Fire/smoke and smoke dampers can also close following receipt of an electrical signal from a fire alarm system utilizing detectors remote from the damper, indicating the sensing of heat or smoke in the building occupied spaces or in the HVAC duct system.

-We inspect and test your dampers to ensure it is fully closed, latch is checked and moving parts are lubricated.
+We inspect and test your dampers to help ensure it is fully closed, latch is checked and moving parts are lubricated.
 If we find that a repair is necessary to pass inspection, we can easily make the repair so your system operates properly.

 • If there are reports of changes in airflow or noise from the duct system, is it important to have this inspected to be sure this is not due to a damper failure.